tapansiwach/fresh-brush/README.md

 1. copy the firebase config of your project into your local .env file (use the template in .env.example file)
 1. npm install -g firebase-tools && firebase login if using firebase for the first time on your system.
 1. npm run build to build the react app
+1. provide your firebase project-name in .firebaserc (use the templete in .firebaserc.example file)
 1. firebase deploy --only hosting to deploy the app to your firebase hosted domain.

 ## Stack